OmegaPhil/kvirc-xdcc-bot-stats-script/README.md

         return
     }

-This ensures that the GetDynamicXDCCBotStats alias exists and the XDCC bot data is available before sending the notice containing the embedded stats.
+This ensures that the XDCCBotStatsScript::GetDynamicXDCCBotStats alias exists and the XDCC bot data is available before sending the notice containing the embedded stats.
 The following is the result:

 ![!xdcc in channel](https://f92fac806bf10a96c0b8-8a0a46e5f1a5cc9854958bc3503f0f88.ssl.cf1.rackcdn.com/media_entries/3142/channel_xdcc_trigger_example.png)